Vaillant Boiler: No Hot Water (Causes & Fixes)

 Water runs hot then cold, or only lukewarmScale in plate heat exchangerGas Safe engineer

-No hot water on demand, no obvious codeFaulty DHW sensor / thermostatGas Safe engineer
+No hot water on demand, no obvious codeFaulty DHW / flow sensor or thermostatGas Safe engineer

 F-code on screenLockout (various)Reset once; engineer if it returns